Onit Documentation

 6. Create a Transaction Initiated Business Rule

-Tie your Condition and Action to a Transaction Initiated Business Rule.
-This will cause the Add Participant Action that we created above to fire when the transaction is first submitted.
+Tie your Condition and Action to a Transaction-Initiated Business Rule.
+This will cause the Add Participant Action we created above to fire when the transaction is first submitted.

-The distinction between a Transaction Initiated Business Rule and a Transaction Created Business Rule is slight, but it’s important to understand when to use one over the other.
+The distinction between a Transaction-Initiated Business Rule and a Transaction-Created Business Rule is slight, but it’s essential to understand when to use one over the other.

-A Transaction Initiated Business Rule fires right when you hit the Submit Button on your Launch Page.
-A Transaction Created Business Rule, however, fires after the transaction has been fully created, meaning the transaction's participants have been added, its Phase is set, and any other background operations have run.
+A Transaction Initiated Business Rule fires when you hit the Submit Button on your Launch Page.
+However, a Transaction Created Business Rule fires after the transaction has been fully created, meaning the transaction's participants have been added, its Phase is set, and any other background operations have run.

 We want to use a Transaction Initiated Business Rule because we need our Condition to evaluate our contract_amount Field before it sets the transaction’s Phase.

-You would alternatively use a Transaction Created Business Rule when you needed to run an Action that evaluate something about a transaction that’s already been created, such as what Phase it's in.
+Alternatively, You would use a Transaction Created Business Rule when you need to run an Action that evaluates something about a transaction that’s already been created, such as what Phase it's in.

 For help configuring a Business Rule, see our Creating a Business Rule tutorial.